Israel-The Kindness of Strangers

 So much kindness.
 I never cried during the whole adventure until just before I left.
 The medical student who held my hand while I went through orthopedic torture brought me a chocolate bar and the note shown below.

 The kindness of strangers is why I travel.
 I’ve been lucky enough to find the true spirit of human beings untainted by personal preference or prejudice.
-They are encounters with no time to gossip or label or judge.
+They are encounters with no time to gossip, label, or judge.
 People reaching out to live and love in the present moment with smiles and acceptance.
 Our exchanges are fresh and alive without fear.
 This is the beautiful world.

-I broke my ankle in The Golan Heights near the Lebanon/ Syrian border and never got to Jerusalem but I got exactly the journey I was suppose to have.
+I broke my ankle in The Golan Heights near the Lebanon/ Syrian border and never got to Jerusalem, but I got exactly the journey I was supposed to have.

 Copyright 2020 @theautonomoustraveler.com All rights reserved.